Full quantum theory of nonequilibrium phonon condensation and phase transition: Phase transition

 In the large-$D$ limit,

 which is approximately proportional to $D$.
 Therefore, in the zeroth order approximation,

+where $\delta n=\frac{\Lambda}{\phi +\Lambda}(n_{ex}-\bar{n})$.
 The ratio of the two hypergeometric functions in Eq.~\eqref{sm:fra} scales linearly with $D$.
-The fraction of the condensate given by Eq.~\eqref{sm:fra} is then approximated as:
+Near the transition point, the fraction of the condensate given by Eq.~\eqref{sm:fra} is then approximated as:

-Two important messages can be derived from the above calculation: the mean fraction of the condensation is nonzero in the limit $D\to \infty$ for the case $\left(n_{ex}-\bar{n}\right)>0$ indicating the phase transition in the large-$D$ limit, and the critical exponent of the phase transition is $\beta=1$. \end{widetext}
+Two important messages can be derived from the above calculation: the mean fraction of the condensation is nonzero in the $D\to \infty$ limit for $\left(n_{ex}-\bar{n}\right)>0$, which indicates the second-order phase transition in the large-$D$ limit, and that the critical exponent of the phase transition is $\beta=1$.